- Dementia is a syndrome; Alzheimer’s is a disease.

 In addition, “probable AD” is a term used by physicians who specialize in dementia and Alzheimer’s disease to specify that based on the symptoms and progression of the disease, it is pathologically likely that the patient has Alzheimer’s.

-Cognitive symptoms of dementia include memory loss, confusion, loss of visual and spatial skills, and difficulties articulating thoughts.
+Cognitive symptoms of dementia typically include memory loss, confusion, loss of visual and spatial skills, and difficulties articulating thoughts.

 Psychological symptoms may include restlessness, withdrawal, mood swings, depression, hallucinations, paranoia and delusions.

-Dementia occurs when nerve cells in one or more parts of the brain are damaged, and patients with dementia experience different symptoms depending on the location and severity of the damage in the brain.
+Dementia occurs when nerve cells in one or more parts of the brain are damaged, and people with dementia experience different symptoms depending on the location and severity of the damage in the brain.

 Although some dementias can be successfully treated, as for example dementias that ensue as a reaction to certain medications or because of vitamin or mineral deficiencies, the majority of dementias are degenerative and progressive in nature.